 Standard 4 focuses on effective and equitable teaching.
 These two ideas are implicit and explicit in each of the components described within the standards.
-Teaching mathematics is complex and incorporating effective and equitable teaching practices is a career-long endeavor.
-As noted in the AMTE Standards for Preparing Teachers of Mathematics (2017), equitable learning outcomes requires (a) clear and coherent mathematical goals for students' learning, (b) expectations for the collective work of students in the classroom, (c) effective methods of supporting the learning of mathematics by each student, and (d) provision of appropriate tools and resources targeted to students' specific needs (Indicator C.2.1).
-The NCTM Mathematics Teaching Practices (NCTM, 2014) describe eight mathematics teaching practices that lead to equitable and effective teaching.
-The table below outlines the connections between the components in Standard 4 and the AMTE and NCTM descriptions of equitable and effective teaching.
+Teaching mathematics is complex, and incorporating effective and equitable teaching practices is a career-long endeavor.
+As noted in the AMTE Standards for Preparing Teachers of Mathematics (2017), equitable learning outcomes require (a) clear, coherent mathematical goals for students' learning, (b) expectations for the collective work of students in the classroom, (c) effective methods of supporting each student's learning of mathematics, and (d) provision of appropriate tools and resources targeted to students' specific needs (Indicator C.2.1).
+The NCTM Mathematics Teaching Practices (NCTM 2014) describe eight mathematics teaching practices that lead to equitable and effective teaching.
+Table 2 outlines the connections between the components in Standard 4 and the AMTE and NCTM descriptions of equitable and effective teaching.